iftemplar/iftemplar/README.md

 I'm experienced in the whole development cycle: prototyping, creating designs, coding  and publishing it on the web/mobile stores.

 ## 🛠 Skills
-Tech stack: React, Next, Javascript, Typescript, HTML5, CSS3, TanStack, Node.js
+React, Next.js, Javascript, Typescript, HTML5, CSS3, TanStack, Node.js